robotpt/abm-setup/docs/setup.rst

         I did have an error occur during this command one of the times I was setting it up.
 It might have been a network issue.
 I ran it again and it succeeded.
 If you have trouble here let me know.

-    c.
+    d.
 Enter your Fitbit and Amazon Web Services credentials as prompted.

-    d.
+    e.
 You will then be shown the URLs where the tablet GUI will be hosted.
 There will be a few of them.
 We want one that starts with "192", rather than "127" or "10", because it will accept connections from other devices on the local network.
 Write down the relevant address.

         .. figure:: images/start_gui_server.png
             :align: center